Boundary Events

 To add a boundary event to the above-listed activities, choose one of the following ways:

 To configure the properties of a boundary event, double-click the event to open its properties dialog box.
-For more information on how to configure the properties of a timer boundary event, see the Properties section in Timer.
+For more information on how to configure the properties of a timer boundary event, see Boundary Properties.

 Implications of Changing the Boundary Event Type